Space-00/V2ray-configs/README.md

+# There has been a huge update today (12/18/24), I added 24 new sources (it is 34 in total now) and I made the code a lot better

 This repo collects a random amount of v2ray configs by itself every 30 minutes

 🚫 NONE OF THE CONFIGS ARE MINE 🚫